 Riedel Resources recognises the value of providing current and relevant information to its shareholders.
-This Shareholder Communications Policy sets out how the Company communicates relevant information to its shareholders which is available on the Company's website.
+The Shareholder Communications Policy sets out how the Company communicates relevant information to its shareholders, a copy of which is available on the Company's website.

-The Chairman, Managing Director or the equivalent Executive Officer and Company Secretary have the primary responsibility for communicating with shareholders.
+The Chair, Managing Director (or the equivalent Executive Officer), and Company Secretary have the primary responsibility for communicating with shareholders.